aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

 #### Throwing a RangeError when no metrics are emitted

-If you want to ensure that at least one metric is emitted before you flush them, you can use the `raiseOnEmptyMetrics` parameter and pass it to the middleware or decorator:
+If you want to ensure that at least one metric is emitted before you flush them, you can use the `throwOnEmptyMetrics` parameter and pass it to the middleware or decorator:

 ```typescript hl_lines="11"
     import { Metrics, MetricUnits, logMetrics } from '@aws-lambda-powertools/metrics';